 • Ride 360 Ngong Ping

-HKD $255 for Standard roundtrip and HKD $325 for Crystal Cabin roundtrip – This 25-minute cable car ride is the best way to explore Lantau island.
+Starts from HKD $130 or Php 880~ (Purchase tickets online here) – This 25-minute cable car ride is the best way to explore Lantau island.
 It starts from Tung Chung (MTR) and if you have some HKD to spare from your travel budget, I suggest that you try the Crystal Cabin — it has a glass bottom so that you can see everything around and below you in clear view.
+Additionally, you can also avail their Sky-Land-Sea Day Pass for an all-around package.

 • See the Po Lin Monastery and the Tian Tan Buddha (Big Buddha)